GLIMS-RGI/lake_terminating/README.md

 of the Randolph Glacier Inventory (RGI).
 Uncertain (in case the existence is possible but cannot be determined due to unsuitable images) or specific cases (e.g. if a lake is only in contact with a small part of the lake termini) shall also be documented.
-In cases where a glacier is found to be lake-terminating, we seek to provide a qualitative “connectivity level” evaluation (akin to Rastner et al., 2012) that users can further parse depending on their needs.
+In cases where a glacier is found to be lake-terminating, we seek to provide a qualitative “connectivity category” evaluation (akin to Rastner et al., 2012) that users can further parse depending on their needs.

 Secondary aims that can partially addressed with this inventory are a classification of morphologies of lake-terminating versus non-lake-terminating glaciers and the provision of a baseline to identify hotspots where cryosphere risks